jcocozza/vsps/README.md

 # VSPS

-VSPS stands for Very Simple Password Service.
+vsps is a Very Simple Password Service.

 It is a simple library for managing passwords via the CLI.